-Staff would work with adjacent property owners and tenants on potential loading zones in front of businesses.
+Additional loading zones are recommended to allow for delivery truck drivers to have predictable places to stop along the corridor.
 The adjacent center turn lane would help oversized trucks.
 The Fire and Police Department representatives reviewed the concept, and are comfortable with it.
 Studies show that the ideal travel lane width is between 10 feet and 11 feet to help reduce speeding.
 Since trucks make up only one to four percent of the motorist volume, the concept recommends the street widths of 10 feet to 11 feet that help reduce speeding, which reduces collisions and the severity of collisions.
+These lane widths are consistent with the National Association of City Transportation Officials (NACTO) guidelines, which Caltrans has adopted.